rikkt0r/allecena/README.md

 ---

 ### What am I looking at?
-Hello Stranger,

-this is AlleCena, abreviated from polish 'Ale cena'(what a price!).
+This is AlleCena, abbreviated from Polish 'Ale cena'(what a price!).
-It's a tool for statistical analysis and tracking of the most popular polish online auction system allegro.pl
+It's a tool for statistical analysis and tracking of the most popular Polish online auction system allegro.pl

 Awarded in 2015 during [BrainCode Mobi 2015](https://allegro.tech/braincode/2015/#toc_11) as the best application in category 'Allegro'